slavahatnuke/ireactivity/README.md

     onOk: (store) => () => store.project.name = 'iReactivity OK'
 });
 ```
-When you click on `OK` it `store.project.name = 'iReactivity OK'` updates store and UI react on this.
+When you click on `OK` it updates store and UI react on this (`store.project.name = 'iReactivity OK'`).
 How does it work?
-For each action from your side it calls `update` Please read `update`.
+For each action from user side it calls `update`.
+Please read `update`.

 ##### Update
 It's the simple event that notifies `store`.
 When you call `update(store)`, connected component will try to react if there is some changes.